koor-tech/koor/design/ceph/object/zone.md

 ### Creating an ceph-object-zone when syncing from another Ceph Cluster

-When the storage admin is ready to sync data from another Ceph cluster with multisite set up (primary cluster) to a Rook Ceph cluster (pulling cluster), the pulling cluster will have a newly created in the zone group from the primary cluster.
+When the storage admin is ready to sync data from another Ceph cluster with multisite set up (primary cluster) to a Koor cluster (pulling cluster), the pulling cluster will have a newly created in the zone group from the primary cluster.

 A [ceph-object-pull-realm](/design/ceph/object/ceph-object-pull-realm.md) resource must be created to pull the realm information from the primary cluster to the pulling cluster.